PaxIQ/docs/pivot/endpoints/booking.md

 ## Data Modeling

 The `result.booking` object shows the response back from Videcom.
 The example above shows the response when there is a problem with payment.
-If, however, payment is successful, the new [PNR](./pnr.md) is returned.
+If, however, payment is successful, the new [PNR](./pnr.md) is returned as `result.booking.pnr`.